 The benefits of eating bone broth

-There wasn’t anything on TV the other night so I started skimming my DISH Network, which has WAY too many channels.
-I clicked onto KCET and it was featuring Doctor Axe talking about “eating dirt” and the benefits of bone broth.
+A while back I was watching Doctor Axe on TV talking about the benefits of bone broth.
 He claims that bone broth helps treat leaky gut, overcomes food tolerances and allergies, improves joint health, reduces cellulite, and boosts the immune system.
-Hmmm!
-There’s a reason that chicken soup has healing qualities!
-Dr. Axe also sells bone broth protein powder.
+He then segued into selling his expensive branded bone broth protein powder.

-People in longevity hot spots around the world like Italy and Greece have been cooking up bone broth for thousands of years.
+But, people in longevity hot spots around the world like Italy and Greece have been cooking up homemade bone broth for thousands of years.
 Simmering bones, marrow, skin, feet, tendons, and ligaments for hours and even days, releases its collagen, proline, glycine, and glutamine that are necessary for good health.
-However, most manufactured bone broths contain meat “flavors” and way too much salt and preservatives.
-Some contain MSG.
+Most manufactured bone broths contain meat “flavors” and way too much salt, preservatives, and sometimes MSG.

 Making the soup

-What I like to do is boil up an entire chicken. (sans head and feet) By now you vegetarians and vegans are probably reeling.
+What I like to do is boil up an entire chicken. (sans head and feet) By now vegetarians and vegans are probably reeling if they are reading this.
 Sorry about that.
 The good news is; you can also make broth by boiling down vegetables.
-It just won’t have the collagen and other benefits that bone broth has.
+It just won’t have the collagen and other benefits that homemade bone broth has.

 I separate the meat from the bones and place it into a bowl.
 Then, I use some of it to put back into the soup and the rest for chicken salad sandwiches or other dishes.
-I also like to save some for my dogs.
-They LOVE it when I make chicken soup.
-It’s good for them too.
-I make sure to pick out the giblets because that’s their favorite.
+You can also save it for your dog because it’s good for them too.
+I give my dog the giblets because she loves it.

 When I make soup I use any type of vegetable I have in the house.
 I also throw in cans of corn, green beans, and crushed tomatoes, because the juice in the cans flavors the soup.
 Just make sure your canned vegetables are organic or as pure as possible.
 If you like, throw in beans, rice, or noodles.

-Next time you come down with a cold, the flu or pneumonia, or simply want a healthy meal, boil up some homemade bone broth chicken soup and add lots of vegetables.
-It’s good for you.
+Next time you come down with a cold, the flu, or pneumonia, or simply want a healthy meal, boil up some homemade bone broth chicken soup and add lots of vegetables.
+You’ll feel much better afterward.

 What do you like to put in your chicken soup?
 Please leave a comment below.